 Doctors wondered: if you blocked a fetus’s trachea, would the buildup of fluid offset the pressure of the abdominal organs and result in lung growth?
 “Initially the procedure opened up the mother’s uterus, then opened up the fetus’s neck and put a clip on the trachea,” Dr. Liechty says.
 “We saw some improvement, but there was high morbidity.”

-The process, called fetoscopic tracheal balloon occlusion (FETO), begins with a three-millimeter skin incision at 27 to 29 weeks gestation.
-The Fetal Care Center’s surgery team inserts the deflated balloon, about the size of a grain of rice, into the mother’s uterus at the end of a fetoscope, and guides it into the fetus’s mouth, down its throat and into the trachea, and then blows it up.
+The process, called fetoscopic tracheal balloon occlusion (FETO), begins with a three-millimeter skin incision at 27 to 29 weeks' gestation.
+The Colorado Fetal Care Center’s surgery team inserts the deflated balloon, about the size of a grain of rice, into the mother’s uterus at the end of a fetoscope, guides it into the fetus’s mouth, down its throat and into the trachea, and then blows it up.
 At 34 weeks, the team pops the balloon and pulls it out.
 A window of even 24 hours before birth can be enough time for sufficient surfactant to build up.

-Currently under FDA investigational device exemption, which allows unapproved technologies to be used for testing, the approach is extremely new.
+Currently under FDA investigational device exemption, which allows unapproved technologies to be used for testing, this approach is extremely new.
 “We’re one of just a few sites in the United States capable of doing this, and we’re the only one that’s actually done it,” Dr. Liechty says.
 And although it’s too soon for outcomes data, two cases so far have both produced good lung growth.